Skip to main content

 • Wallet loads are not exported to NetSuite.

-• Late returns (cash returns or wire transfer failures) are not exported to NetSuite.
+• Late returns (cash returns due to wire transfer failures) are not exported to NetSuite.

 • SuiteTax, the new way to manage taxes in NetSuite, is not supported.